ParallelMaths/parallel/pages/8-02-jurassic-park.md

 18 = (1 + 8) x 2.

 By the way the word "harshad" comes from the ancient Indian Sanskrit language and it means joy-giver.
-So, you must enjoy this type of number.
-If you are finding harshad numbers boring, then work harder to enjoy them.
+So, I hope they are giving you at least a tiny bit of joy.

 ::: problem id=1_1 marks=1
 __1.1.__  Is the number 42 a harshad number?